ben-heil/ben-heil.github.io/_posts/2020-08-22-conda-actions.md

 <a id="examples"></a>
 ## Examples of Conda Actions
-This section contains basic conda actions that can be used in Ubuntu/Macos and Windows.
+This section contains basic Conda actions that can be used in Ubuntu/Macos and Windows.
 I wrote them, but a lot of the idiosyncracies and pieces of the implementation come from information people dug up in [this thread](https://github.com/actions/starter-workflows/issues/44).
 If you're looking to write custom workflows, you'll probably want to read through the thread to better understand what's going on.